This page is for health care providers.

 - Watch our video for basic information on coverage, eligibility, and billing for Cognitive Assessment & Care Plan Services

-- Visit the National Institute on Aging’s Alzheimer's and Dementia Resources for Professionals webpage
+- Visit the National Institute on Aging’s Alzheimer's and Dementia Resources for Professionals webpage, which includes links to screening tools and assessments

 - CY 2018 Physician Fee Schedule final rule (82 FR 53077) replaced G0505 with CPT code 99483